 JASDF personnel also had a chance to taste vegemite, play a friendly game of touch football and learn of the significance of No. 77 Squadron’s Worimi jet.

-The distinct jetwas brought to Japan as part of the F/A-18 exercise fleet and its unique paint scheme proved a conversation starter.
+The distinctive jet was brought to Japan as part of the F/A-18 exercise fleet and its unique paint scheme proved a conversation starter.
 Aircraft technician and Ngemba-Murrawarri man Sergeant Grant Biles told the aircraft’s story and shared some of his Indigenous culture with the Koku-Jieitai.

 “The Worimi jet is an acknowledgement to the importance of the relationship between the Australian Defence Force and traditional land owners,” Sergeant Biles said.

-“It was unveiled in 2015 and is made up of 400 individually stencilled motifs that have meaning to the Worimi people.
+“It was unveiled in 2015 and the artwork is made up of 400 individually stencilled motifs.

 “Worimi is the Aboriginal nation that accommodates our home base of Williamtown in Port Stephens.